Lazy Luddite Log

 2001

 My diary tells me I started the evening at a pathetic party in Bettina Street Clayton for which I have zero memory.
-I do remember next attending a party in Clarinda (with a mix of Korner than Us) and then went onto another Korner party hosted at Prince Street Clayton.
+I do remember next attending a party in Clarinda (with a mix of Korner and Us) and then went onto another Korner party hosted at Prince Street Clayton.
 It was a good party house (what with different shared spaces and nice looped patterns of movement in its layout) and so I imagine it was a good party but I cannot say for sure.
 Remembering a life of partying can be difficult even for the mostly-sober.

 2002